Essential Guide to Hong Kong

 Beach Wear – speedos or surfer shorts

-Hong Kong has a number of GSM and 3G networks with excellent geographical coverage – even underground.
-If you are staying for more than a few days and expect to make a lot of calls, then consider purchasing a prepaid SIM to use in your phone.
+Hong Kong has a number of GSM and 3G networks with excellent geographical coverage - even underground.
+If you are staying for more than a few days and expect to make a lot of calls, then consider purchasing a prepaid SIM card.
 These are available at most convenience stores.
-Mobile calls are very cheap, but you pay for both making and receiving calls.
+Mobile calls are cheap, but you pay for both making and receiving calls.